 Billing Information

-Important Information Regarding Norton Clark Hospital and Norton Scott Hospital Billing
+Important Information Regarding Norton King’s Daughters’ Health and Norton Clark Hospital Billing

-Norton Healthcare’s Billing Information Center allows you to use this form to securely pay your hospital, physician or immediate care center bill online with a credit card or debit card.
+Norton Healthcare’s billing information center allows you to securely pay your bill online with a credit card or debit card.

 Hospital/Physician Billing Information

-Whether it is a hospital, physician, or Immediate Care Center bill you can: ask questions about your account, request an itemized statement, update your address and insurance, or request financial assistance.
-You can also request a price estimate specific to a hospital procedure .
+Whether it is a hospital, physician, or other Norton Healthcare or Norton Children’s bill you can: ask questions about your account, request an itemized statement, update your address and insurance.
+You also can request a price estimate specific to a hospital procedure.

 Contact Hospital/Physician Billing